Scotch101Tape/advent-of-code-2021/README.md

 ```
 bash scripts/run.sh [day number] [part number]
 ```
-to run code from solutions.
+to run code from the solutions directory.